top of page

 • Encourage your dog to toilet before the class starts.

-• It is not unusual for dogs to be a little overwhelmed on their first class.
-You can help your dog settle into the situation by slowly scattering a little bit of their lower value food on and around their bed to encourage them to sniff and take their focus off the other teams.
+• It’s completely normal for dogs to feel a little overwhelmed during their first class.
+You can help them settle by gently scattering a few pieces of their lower-value food on and around their bed to encourage calm sniffing and reduce focus on the other teams.

 • Be mindful of entry and exit points around the training area to avoid any confrontation between the dogs